Dubwise56/Dubs-Performance-Analyzer/README.md

 This file should be placed in the root directory of your mod.
 If you wish to avoid cluttering the Analyzer for end users, remember to remove it before releasing to steam.
 However, you might also decide to keep it in to allow users to easily see how your mod performs, to pre-emptively counter complaints.

 ## Predicted Overhead
 The act of profiling obviously takes time.
-Let's look at how this *generally* works, noting that there are a few different techniques used to patch different methods, as sometimes it needs to be precise.
+Let's look at how this *generally* works, noting that there are a few different techniques used to patch different methods, as sometimes it requires more fine grain control than what a generic transpiler can offer.

 For a given method `Foo`
 ```csharp